Moduli space of connections on rational irregular curves: Abstract

 \section{Abstract}

 We study the compactification of the moduli space of a certain class of rank-two irregular connections on the Riemann sphere, presenting one double pole and two simple poles.
-To explicitly build the compactification, we identify a class of such irregular connections with a rational irregular curve and an extra complex parameter. \\As a first step, we are inspired by Deligne and Mumford's work to compactify the moduli space of rational irregular curves, introducing the notion of irregular stable nodal curve.\\ Second, we will understand the behaviour of the extra complex parameter to conclude the compactification.
+To construct the compactification explicitly, we identify a class of such irregular connections with the data of a rational irregular curve together with an extra complex parameter. \\As a first step, we compactify the moduli space of rational irregular curves using a technique inspired by the Kapranov's compactification of the spaces $\M_{0,n}$.
+We then introduce the notion of irregular stable nodal curve to describe the curves lying on the boundary components, in the spirit of the work of Deligne and Mumford.\\ Second, we study the behaviour of the extra complex parameter to complete the compactification, obtaining a three dimensional quasi-projective variety $\Conn$.
+This variety comes with a fibration $\pi\colon \Conn\to\P^1$ whose fibers $\pi^{-1}(t)$, for $t\in \C^*$, are the Okamoto spaces of initial conditions for the equation Painlevé V.

 \restoregeometry